Specifying and Staging Mixed-Initiative Dialogs with Program Generation and Transformation: Implementing Dialogs with Partial Evaluation

 \section{Implementing Dialogs with Partial Evaluation}

-A specification of a dialog in this programming languages notation provides a plan for the implementation of the dialog.
-In this section we discuss the implementation details of automatically generating a dialog system from an enumerated specification of a dialog to be implemented (see Fig.~\ref{overview}).
-While the details of dialog mining (i.e., extracting a minimal specification in programming languages notation from an enumerated dialog specification; see transition from the left to the center of Fig.~\ref{overview}) are beyond the scope of this paper, and more appropriate for a data mining audience, we make some cursory remarks.
+Guided by this computational model for \mii, we built a dialog modeling and management toolkit and a dialog engine grounded in these principles.
+A specification of a dialog in this notation, based on concepts from programming languages, provides a plan for the implementation of the dialog.
+In this section we discuss the implementation details of automatically generating a stager from an enumerated specification of a dialog to be implemented (see Fig.~\ref{fig:overview}).